welkinhealth/slate/source/index.html.md

 The spec of custom data types must be defined in [Workshop](https://workshop.welkinhealth.com) before being created via this endpoint.

-<aside>Multiple records of the same data type can be created for each [patient](#patients).
+<aside>Multiple records of the same data type can be created for each <a href="#patients">patient</a>.
 Depending on the display
-conditions and data uses defined in [Workshop](https://workshop.welkinhealth.com), creating multiple records of the same type will have different effects within the Welkin Coach Portal.</aside>
+conditions and data uses defined in <a href="https://workshop.welkinhealth.com">Workshop</a>, creating multiple records of the same type will have different effects within the Welkin Portal.</aside>

+### Model

 > Example Response